Quantum Shortcut to Adiabaticity for State Preparation in a Finite-Sized Jaynes-Cummings Lattice: Introduction

 \section{Introduction}

 Adiabatic evolution involves a gradual transformation of a quantum system from an initial state to a desired final state by slowly varying a time-dependent Hamiltonian, and has been extensively studied for quantum state preparation in quantum information processing~\cite{Albash2018,FarhiScience2001}.
 In noisy quantum systems~\cite{Preskill_2018, Bharti_2021}, achieving high fidelity for the prepared states using the adiabatic approach requires a balance in choosing the evolution time: it should be long enough to reduce unwanted diabatic transitions yet short enough to mitigate decoherence from environmental noise.
-Various approaches have been used to develop quantum shortcut to adiabaticity, where reverse engineering of diabatic transitions is employed to accelerate a slow adiabatic process via nonadiabatic shorcuts~\cite{Guery-Odelin2019,Kolodrubetz2017}.
-These approaches include counter-diabatic (CD) driving~\cite{Berry2009,Demirplak2008, Chen:PhysRevLett:2010:105, delCampoPRL2011,Damski2014}, invariant-based approaches~\cite{Chen:PhysRevLett:2010:104,Jing2013}, the derivative removal of adiabatic gate (DRAG) approach~\cite{Motzoi2009}, dressed state approaches~\cite{Baksic2016} and \emph{etc.}.
+Various approaches have been used to develop quantum shortcut to adiabaticity, where reverse engineering of diabatic transitions is employed to accelerate a slow adiabatic process via nonadiabatic shorcuts~\cite{Guery-Odelin2019, Kolodrubetz2017, UnanyanOptCommon1997, EmmanouilidouPRL2000}.
+These approaches include counter-diabatic (CD) driving~\cite{Berry2009,Demirplak2008, Chen:PhysRevLett:2010:105, delCampoPRL2012, Damski2014}, invariant-based approaches~\cite{Chen:PhysRevLett:2010:104,Jing2013}, the derivative removal of adiabatic gate (DRAG) approach~\cite{Motzoi2009}, dressed state approaches~\cite{Baksic2016} \emph{etc.}.
 Quantum shortcut to adiabaticity has been proposed and experimentally demonstrated in many quantum systems, such as superconducting qubits, defect qubits, quantum dot arrays, and cold atoms~\cite{Wang2018, Vepsalainen2018, Theis2016, Martinis2014, Yan2019, Liang2016, Du2016, Zhou2017, Masuda2018, Bason:NatPhys:2011, Hatomura2018, Stefanatos2018,Zhang2015}.
-One hurdle that prevents the general application of the quantum shortcut approaches is the complexity of the Hamiltonian required for reverse engineering, which often involves multipartite or nonlocal interactions.
-Approximate approaches have been explored to overcome this hurdle, including mean-field approximation, variational approach of the effective Hamiltonian, and digitalized approaches~\cite{delCampoPRL2012,Sels2017,Takahashi2017, Hegade2022L,Opatrny2014}.
+One hurdle that prevents the general application of these quantum shortcut approaches is the complexity of the Hamiltonian required for reverse engineering, which often involves multipartite or nonlocal interactions.
+A number of approaches have been explored to overcome this hurdle by deriving local CD driving, including approach that explores the self-similar nature of a quantum system, mean-field approximation, variational approach, Floquet engineering, digitalized approach, and optimal control approach~\cite{delCampoPRL2013, DeffnerPRX2014, Sels2017,Takahashi2017, Hegade2022L,Opatrny2014, BoyersPRA2019, ClaeysPRL2019, KeeverPRXQuantum2024, CepaitePRXQuantum2023}.

 Jaynes-Cummings (JC) lattices~\cite{Hartmann:2006, Greentree:2006, Angelakis:2007, 2007RossiniPRL_JC, 2008NeilPra_BH, 2009KochPra_QS, Seo2015:1, Xue2017, Noh2017Review} have been studied in various experimental systems, including superconducting qubits coupled to cavities, solid-state defects coupled to nanocavities, and trapped ions~\cite{2012HouckNP_JCQS, Hoffman:2011, Sala2015Nanophotonics, Lepert2011Atom, Ivanov2009Ion, Toyoda2013Ion, Debnath2018Ion, BWLi2022Ion}, and can exhibit quantum or dissipative phase transitions between the Mott-insulating and superfluid phases in the thermodynamic limit~\cite{HouckPRX2017, KeelingPRL2012,Seo2015:1, Xue2017}.
 The states of finite-sized JC lattices can also carry related features, resulting in novel phenomena such as the photon blockade effect and novel entanglement when properly populated with polariton excitations~\cite{Larson2022Review, TianPRL2011}.
 A key step in demonstrating these effects is to prepare desired quantum states with a finite number of excitations.
 In previous works, we employed an adiabatic approach and a quantum optimal control approach for state preparation in this system~\cite{KCaiNpj2021, ParajuliSciRep2023}.